Denny-Lin/DDK_learning_from_youtube_everyday/README.md

 * https://www.youtube.com/watch?v=WfdtKbAJOmE
 * I think this video is so much helpful; and...
 I should watch it earily.
 * I got a lot of verbal offers but making some mistakes in the final, and that's why.
-* I am too honest and that's why I have lots friends from different countries, but we cannot do the same thing when interview with HR.
+* I am too honest and that's why I have lots friends from different countries, but we cannot do the same thing when in HR interview.

 ## How does a USB keyboard work?
 * https://www.youtube.com/watch?v=wdgULBpRoXk <br>